pyeventsourcing/eventsourcing/docs/topics/process.rst

             assert_eventually_done(system.commands.repository, command_id)

+It would be possible to run the system with e.g. pipelines 0-7 on one machine, pipelines 8-15 on another machine, and so on.

-Especially if cluster scaling is automated, it would be useful for processes to be distributed automatically across the cluster.
-Actor model seems like a possible foundation for such automation.
+If cluster scaling is automated, it would be useful for processes to be distributed automatically across the cluster.
+Actor model seems like one possible foundation for such automation.

 ..
 There are other ways in which the reliability could be relaxed...